russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Querying Multiple Tables, Part 2.md

 Before continuing, Mr. Gordon [chose to commit his work](https://github.com/lcs-rgordon/StudentsAndCourses/commit/4f907504ebbe3f304a815033b8ad62d8aebcaac0).
 Although the job of saving a new course enrolment for a student is not finished, what we have so far works.
 It's worth stopping to commit before continuing.

-Now, in the screenshot above, note that on line 45, Mr. Gordon has defined a "to-do" – a bit of code that needs to be filled in.
-We need to add the enrolment for a given student.
+Now, in the screenshot above, note that on line 45, Mr. Gordon has defined a "to-do" – a bit of code that needs to be filled in. **We still need to actually add the enrolment for a given student.**

 To start on this, Mr. Gordon modified the view model to hold on to a reference to the student we are working with: